 As for the Asiatic lion, their main habitat is in the Gir Forest National Park, India.
 And while this park has some forested areas, it’s far from being a jungle.

-The only place that lions live in a jungle is the Kafa Reserve.
+The only place where lions live in a jungle is the Kafa Reserve.
 This is a forest reserve in Ethiopia, where lions and other animals live.
 It’s the only densely forested region that’s a natural habitat for lions.

 In fact, to confirm whether truly there are lions in the Kafa Biosphere reserve, NABU mandated Bruno D’Amics, an experienced lion researcher and photographer, to survey the area in 2012.

 During the research, lions were discovered living in a rainforest as permanent residents for the first time.

 So, why are lions king of the jungle when they rarely live in jungles?

 Why are Lions the King of the Jungle?
 Top Reasons

 There are a few reasons why lions take the king of the jungle title.
 Some of the main ones include:

 There is no doubt that lions are impressively strong.
 These beasts can take down almost any animal in the wild when they want.

 A lion weighs around 330 pounds, which is quite large.
 And when it charges at an animal, its speed and force are unmatched.
 Lions will reach top speeds of up to 50 mph when pursuing prey.